 - An Intake specification for a specific Data-set.
 In most cases, the two terms are synonymous.

 - A person who uses data to produce models and other inferences/conclusions.
 This person generally uses standard python analysis packages like Numpy, Pandas, SKLearn and may produce graphical output.
 They will want to be able to find the right data for a given job, and for the data to be available in a standard format as quickly and easily as possible.
 In many organisations, the appropriate job title may be Data Scientist, but research scientists and BI/analysts also fit this description.

 - Data Provider

-- each catalog entry describes a specific data-set, to be opened in a specific way.
-The thing that will do the work of reading the data is known as a driver, often referred to using a simple name such as “csv”.
+- The thing that does the work of reading the data for a catalog entry is known as a driver, often referred to using a simple name such as “csv”.
 Intake has a plugin architecture, and new drivers can be created or installed, and specific catalogs/data-sets may require particular drivers for their contained data-sets.
 If installed as Conda packages, then these requirements will be automatically installed for you.
 The driver’s output will be a Container, and often the code is a simpler layer over existing functionality in a third-party package.

-- Intake comes with a graphical user interface for finding and selecting data-sets, based on jupyter-widgets; see GUI.
+- A Graphical User Interface.
+Intake comes with a GUI for finding and selecting data-sets, see GUI.

-- many organisations will have a dedicated IT team.
-As a generalisation, such a team may have control of the computing infrastructure and security (sys-ops), and may well act as gate-keepers when exposing data for use by other colleagues.
+- The Information Technology team for an organisation.
+Such a team may have control of the computing infrastructure and security (sys-ops), and may well act as gate-keepers when exposing data for use by other colleagues.
 Commonly, IT has stronger policy enforcement requirements that other groups, for instance requiring all data-set copy actions to be logged centrally.

-provide data source specifications (i.e., a remote Catalog), and may also provide the raw data, if
+provide data source specifications (i.e., a remote Catalog), and may also provide the raw data, in situations

 the data for security and monitoring purposes.
 The implementation of the server in Intake is accessible as the